cbatuic/angular-setup-local/README.md

-# How to setup Git in Angular project and Commit to Github
+# How to setup Git in Angular project locally and Commit to Github?
 See original post [here](https://www.freakyjolly.com/setup-git-in-angular-project-commit-changes/).

 1. Install requirements